-- Practice going in and out of the carrier — this will be important practice for the upcoming security screening.
-It may be helpful to practice using a harness during this process as your cat will most likely be wearing one to go through security.
+- Practice going in and out of the carrier.
+This will be an important practice for the upcoming security screening.
+It may be helpful to practice using a harness during this process, as your cat will most likely be wearing one to go through security.

-Print or create a “live animal” label, and a luggage tag with your contact information, to place somewhere on the outside of the carrier prior to the flight.
+Print or create a “live animal” label, and a luggage tag with your contact information, to place somewhere outside the carrier before the flight.

 Schedule A Veterinary Visit

-Chances are the airline will require an up-to-date and valid health certificate.
-Schedule a visit with your veterinarian within a couple weeks of departure.
+Chances are, the airline will require an up-to-date and valid health certificate.
+Schedule a visit with your veterinarian within a couple of weeks of departure.
 Be sure to ask for a copy of your cat’s rabies vaccination as well.

 Your veterinarian will issue a health certificate that lets the airline know your cat is healthy, free of parasites, and current with all vaccinations.
 Make sure to carry this certificate, and any others, along with you on the day of your flight.

-It’s possible that your veterinarian may also suggest getting your kitty micro-chipped if they aren’t already.
-Micro-chipping is a very simple procedure that does not hurt your pet.
-In the rare event that your cat escapes its carrier or your hands — the microchip could help locate the lost cat.
-When flying with cat — this procedure should definitely be considered.
+Your veterinarian may also suggest getting your kitty microchipped if they aren’t already.
+Microchipping is a straightforward procedure that does not hurt your pet.
+In the rare event that your cat escapes its carrier or your hands, the microchip could help locate the lost cat.
+When flying with a cat, this procedure should definitely be considered.

 The Days Before Departure

-In the coming days before the big trip make sure your cat gets plenty of exercise and plenty of sleep.
-The plane ride is going to be a bit anxiety-inducing for your cat so it’s important they are in a good mental state prior to the travel day.
+In the coming days before the big trip, make sure your cat gets plenty of exercise and plenty of sleep.
+The plane ride will be a bit anxiety-inducing for your cat, so they must be in a good mental state before the travel day.